romarcg/thymio_course_skeleton/how_to_thymio/README.md

 ### Steps to assemble the MyT

-> Before starting assembling **verify** that the printed number on the base, wifi antenna and main computer are the same.
+Before starting the assemble process **verify** that:

+1. The printed numbers on the base, wifi antenna and main computer are the same.
+If this is not the case look for the correct one or request help.
+2. The switch on the right of the main computer is **turned down**.

+To assemble the MyT follow the next steps:

 1. Carefully pull off the parts from the box.

 > If the support blocks are detached, follow the images in the [appendices](#appendices) section to put them back together. **Do not** continue with the assembling process until the support blocks are properly connected.

-2. Mount the computer block on top of the Thymio base:
+2. Mount the main computer block on top of the Thymio base:

 ![Mounting computer on base](mount1.png)